Arctotherium: Paleoecology

+Tropical Americas

 Central America

-The oldest known specimen of Arctotherium consists of a baby tooth (dp4 molar) found in the Río Tomayate locality of Cuscatlán Formation of El Salvador, along with a partial Borophagus skull, dated to the latest Pliocene (2.588 Ma).
+One of the oldest known specimens of Arctotherium consists of a baby tooth (dp4 molar) found in the C1 member of the Río Tomayate locality of Cuscatlán Formation of El Salvador, along with a partial Borophagus skull, dated to the late Blancan faunal stage (roughly corresponding to the Gelasian period ca. 1.8 Ma).
 The archaic form and size of the tooth is closest to A. angustidens, however as only few other baby teeth has been recovered from Arctotherium, the tooth was only confidently assigned at the genus level as Arctotherium sp.

 Tropical savanna forests and grasslands, such as the modern Cerrado, would have supplanted the Amazon as the dominant biome of Pleistocene South America, and stretched into Central America.
 This was A. wingei's preferred habitat.

-However, Arctotherium fossils in Central America only subsequently found in the Late Pleistocene (Rancholabrean) of the Yucatán Peninsula, with A. wingei finds from Quintana Roo, Mexico and Belize.
+However, Arctotherium fossils in Central America only subsequently found in the Late Pleistocene (Rancholabrean) of the Yucatán Peninsula, with A. wingei finds from Belize and Mexico.
 A. wingei is believed to have restricted the range of Tremarctos floridanus at the Yucatán Peninsula, with Tremarctos only being able to migrate into the Neotropics once A. wingei went extinct.
 Subsequently, T. floridanus remains from Central America (and the dubious Panthera balamoides) are believed to represent A. wingei.

 A. wingei has been recovered from cenotes & cave systems across the Yucatán; the Hoyo Negro also preserves ground sloths (Nohochichak xibalbahkah, Nothrotheriops shastensis), Cuvieronius, Baird's tapir, Smilodon fatalis, Protocyon, puma, bobcat, collared peccary, and white-nosed coati from a tropical forest, while Extinction Cave contains armadillo, Panthera atrox, jaguar, puma, collared peccary, Palaeolama mirifica, red brocket deer, Bison sp., Equus conversidens, and Smilodon fatalis from a mixed grassland / scrub savanna.
 A. wingei's association with Protocyon in the Hoyo Negro, another animal previously thought to be endemic to South America, suggests a complex relationship of faunal interchange long after the Great American Interchange.

+Caribbean South America

+The oldest and youngest confirmed records of Arctotherium come from the Caribbean coast of Venezuela.
+At the El Breal de Orocual tar pits, Arctotherium occurs with the first known records of Homotherium and Protocyon.